yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cimagelist-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Dojście do obiektu listy obrazów.
+Uchwyt do obiektu listy obrazów.

 ### <a name="remarks"></a>Uwagi